Why were trams closed in Bath?

 At the time of closure the Bath trams had been bought up and owned by the Bristol bus company.
 Tram fares were fixed by the council, but bus fares were not; the bus company was able to set higher fares if they replaced trams by buses.

 It suited the bus company to standardize its equipment by running its buses on the tram routes.
+Buses were also much cheaper to replace than the tram cars.

 The tramway company had to maintain a lot of the road surface, by act of parliament at their own expense, buses did not.